top of page

 The verb 'surveil' derives its origin from the Latin word 'supervidere,' which means to oversee or watch over.
 This term evolved through Old French into Middle English, where it took on the form 'surveiller.'
 Eventually, it became 'surveil' in modern English, retaining its fundamental sense of closely observing or monitoring, often with the intention of gathering information through systematic and covert methods.

-Quiz: Find the meaning of surveil
+Find the correct meaning of the verb surveil:

 Try Again!